bdusell/webfont-generator/README.md

 The script `bin/generate-webfonts` accepts a list of font files as input and a number of options:

-### `-h --help`

-Diplay usage instructions.

 ### `-o --output`

-Output directory where converted files will go.
-Even if only inline fonts are generated, a destination directory is still needed to contain intermediate font files.
+Destination directory for converted files.
+Even if only inline fonts are generated, a destination directory is needed to hold intermediate files.

 ### `-f --format`

 Comma-separated list of output formats.
-Possible formats are `woff`, `woff2`, `ttf`, `eot`, `svg`, `otf`.
+Possible formats are:

+* ttf
+* woff
+* woff2
+* eot
+* svg
+* otf

-Any format suffixed with `:inline` will cause the font to be inlined into the CSS file as a base64-encoded data URL, rather than a URL to a file.
+Any format suffixed with `:inline` will cause the font to be inlined in the CSS file as a base64-encoded data URL, rather than a URL to a file.

 The default format list is `eot,woff2,woff,ttf,svg`.